 So, if you want to repair your moisture barrier and replenish hydration to the skin, you need to give your body what it needs to stay hydrated.

-Your skin is made up of 30 percent water, and increasing your water intake — especially if you’re not a big water drinker — can offset water loss and increase hydration in the skin.
+Your skin is made up of 30 percent water, and focusing on staying hydrated — especially if you’re not a big water drinker — can help

-In addition to drinking plenty of H20, you’ll also want to avoid any coffee or alcohol as this can dehydrate you, and dehydrate your skin in the process.
+In addition to drinking plenty of H20, you’ll also want to limit coffee or alcohol intake.
+These are both diuretics and can potentially lead to dehydration.

 What to do today